lightdash/lightdash/docs/docs/guides/visualizing-your-results.md

 #### Series

-The series tab is where you can adjust the configurations for each of the series on your chart.
+The series tab is where you can adjust how your chart shows each data series.
+A **data series** is a set of related data points plotted on a chart.
+For example, the number of new users created each day over a set of dates is a series.
+In a bar chart, a series is represented by bars of the same color; in a line chart, a series is represented by a single line.
+You can see a list of the series for your chart in the `series` menu, and on the chart legend.

 ![configure series options](./assets/series-configure.png)